Josespa/Brain-Tumor-Classification/README.md

 Te dataset is shared open source.

 Bhuvaji, S,.
 Kadam, A., Bhumkar, P., Dedge, S., and Kanchan, S. (2020).
 Brain Tumor Classification (MRI).
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/1183165

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+Special thanks to the contributors of the Kaggle dataset used for this project.
+Thanks to the open-source community for the tools and libraries that made this project possible.